C-Caveman/tpv/README.txt

 tpv - Tiny Password Vault
 See LICENSE file for copyright and licensing information.

-tpv provides a menu for accessing passwords from an encrypted file.
+Provides a menu for accessing passwords from an encrypted file.

 Credentials are:
     -encrypted/decrypted using gpg